eevvaayou/eevvaayou.github.io/_pages/contact.md

 <br>

 ##### 1.Anti-Bullying and Non-Discrimination
-Instructors must adhere to policies and procedures on anti-bullying and non-discrimination.
+Instructors are required to strictly adhere to established policies and procedures regarding anti-bullying and non-discrimination.
+This includes actively fostering an inclusive and respectful environment for all students and staff.
 <br>
 ##### 2.Professional Conduct and Judgment
-Instructors must refrain from actions displaying extreme negligence or poor professional judgment that might endanger the health, safety, or well-being of students or the company, or unreasonably impede an individual's or the company's ability to perform their duties or undertake their educational or training programs.
+Instructors must avoid any actions that demonstrate extreme negligence or poor professional judgment.
+Such behaviors can jeopardize the health, safety, or well-being of students and staff, or hinder the individual’s or company’s operational effectiveness and educational or training objectives.
 <br>
 ##### 3.Confidentiality
-It is imperative for instructors to maintain the confidentiality of records and documents related to students and employees that are considered confidential.
-This might include employment details, personnel records, or student materials.
+Instructors are entrusted with the crucial responsibility of maintaining the confidentiality of sensitive records and documents.
+This includes, but is not limited to, employment details, personnel records, and student materials.
+Strict adherence to confidentiality protocols is mandatory.
 <br>
 ##### 4.Authority
 Due to the authoritative stature of instructors in the academic realm, they have the power to influence others' thoughts and actions.
 They have a responsibility to recognize the potential weight of their verbal and non-verbal expressions.
 As leaders in the classroom, instructors have not only the responsibility to disseminate invigorating ideas and pose academic challenges but also to maintain courtesy and respect in intellectual dialogues.